WhatAKitty/spark-project/README.md

 - [x] Spark Common

 ## Why Spark Project
-Spark is a pretty beautiful project which is a micro framework for creating wen application.
+Spark is a pretty beautiful project which is a micro framework for creating web application.
 So, I want to build a project that can support db query, user authorization and so on.

 ## Features